sitrox/workhorse/README.md

 # Workhorse

-Multi-threaded job backend with database queuing for ruby.
+Multi-threaded job backend with database queuing for Ruby.
 Battle-tested and ready for production-use.

 ## Introduction